Lectures on LHC Physics: Higgs physics

 Before we compute the Higgs potential including $\ope_2$ we look at the effects of the dimension-6 operator $\ope_1$.
-It contributes to the kinetic term the Higgs field in the Lagrangian, before or after symmetry breaking
+It contributes to the kinetic term of the Higgs field in the Lagrangian, before or after symmetry breaking

-We use the symbol $\tilde{H}$ for the Higgs field as part of $\phi$, because from the formula above it is likely that there will be a difference between $\tilde{H}$ and the physical Higgs field $H$ at the end of the day.
+We use the symbol $\hat{H}$ for the Higgs field as part of $\phi$.
+From the similar case of the gauge fields in Eq.\eqref{eq:higgs_stu_lag1} we can guess that there will be a difference between $\hat{H}$ and the physical Higgs field $H$ at the end of the day.
 The contribution from $\ope_1$ leaves us with a combined kinetic term

-This is a simple rescaling to define the \underline{canonical kinetic term} in the Lagrangian, but it also means we have to make sure we replace $\tilde{H}$ with $H$ in the entire Higgs sector.
+This is a simple rescaling to define the \underline{canonical kinetic term} in the Lagrangian, corresponding to a finite wave function renormalization which ensures that the residuum of the Higgs propagator is one.
+This kind of condition is well known from the LSZ equation and the proper definition of outgoing states.
+It means we have to eventually replace $\hat{H}$ with $H$ in the entire Higgs sector.
+In most cases such a wave function renormalization will not lead to observable physics effects, because it can be absorbed for example in coupling renormalization.
+However, in this case the setup of the electroweak sector does not give us enough freedom to absorb this scaling factor, so it will appear in the observable couplings similar to a form factor in strongly interacting models.

-The mass of the Higgs boson will be given by all quadratic terms from the potential.
-The regular dimension-4 contributions in terms of the shifted Higgs field $\tilde{H}$ are The terms in the parentheses will later contribute to the Higgs mass in terms of $\mu$, $v$ and $\lambda$.